 You'll probably see local children waving their palm leaves for Palm Sunday on April 2nd.

 If you want to take part, there will be market stands close to the cathedral to purchase your own.
 This is when the most colorful parades will happen.

 As for Easter parades, Barcelona's festivities will be slightly more subdued than those in other regions.

 You'll probably catch a glimpse of religious orders and brotherhoods on their symbolic processions.

-From April 9 – 12, 2020, the country’s largest Jazz Dance festival will be hosting classes, events, documentary showings, and a showcase for instructors and participants to perform in.
+The country’s largest Jazz Dance festival will be hosting classes, events, documentary showings, and a showcase for instructors and participants to perform in.